antonoro/TheMongoExplorer/README.md

 ## 5: Licence

-This project is licensed under the terms of the MIT <a href="FIX PATHHHHHH/LICENSE">License</a>.
+This project is licensed under the terms of the MIT <a href="./LICENSE.md">License</a>.